vasudevan07/airbnb-snowflake-dbt/README.md

-# dbt-learn
+# airbnb_snowflake_dbt
-This is created to learn dbt by building simple model out of airbnb data.
+This is created to learn dbt by building simple models out of airbnb data.

 ### Using the starter project